dx7er/portfolio/data/blog/writeups/htb-cyberapocalypse-24/pwn/deathnote.md

 ![alt text](/static/writeups/htb-cyberapocalypse/image-6.png)

-Now we'll free `chunk 7`, and when we show that chunk, we'll see that we have a leak of libc:
+Now we'll free `chunk 7`, and when we show that chunk, we'll see that we have a leak of libc's arena:

 ![alt text](/static/writeups/htb-cyberapocalypse/image-7.png)